tomerganz123/CandyLandCamp/LOCAL-DEVELOPMENT.md

-# 🏠 Local Development Setup - BABA ZMAN
+# 🏠 Local Development Setup - Candy Land

 This branch is configured for local desktop development on port **3030**.